instana/openapi/spec/descriptions/createGroup.md

-Creates a group on the tenant unit.
-Each group entry also needs a `Permission Set`.
+Creates a group on the tenant.
+Each group entry also needs a `Permission Set` per unit.

 The `Permission Set` object contains a set of permissions applied to the group.